Atrius21/BallTree-radius-query/README.md

 I've added additional functions for nearest site and nearest lat longs.

 ## Who should use this
-If you work with alot of geospatial data, which requires querying coordinates to get nearest or withing radius geospatial events.
+If you work with alot of geospatial data, which requires querying coordinates to get nearest or within radius geospatial events.